maxzheng/great-life-guide/double.md

 Memory works by associating what you already know.
 Visual memory is magnitudes better than other types of memory -- [90% of information processed in the brain are visuals and done at 60,000 times faster than text](https://www.shiftelearning.com/blog/bid/350326/studies-confirm-the-power-of-visuals-in-elearning).
-All memory techniques work based on those two facts to enable you to remember unlimited amount of information easily!
+All memory techniques work based on those two facts to enable you to remember unlimited amount of information easily.

 ### #2 Framework